 Dr. Logan’s academic career has taken him to North Carolina, Texas, and Ohio where he is now actively involved in the care of critically-ill newborns.
 He was recently promoted to Associate Professor of Pediatrics in the College of Medicine at The Ohio State University.
 His clinical interests include optimizing the care of critically-ill newborns and his research interests have focused largely on the contribution of early postnatal illness-severity to brain-related disorders in extremely preterm infants.

 Dr. Logan is happily married to a former neonatal nurse who enjoys raising her children.
-Together they have 7 children and are actively engaged at Grace Polaris Church.
+Together they have 7 children and are actively engaged at their church.
 A strong proponent of the Hippocratic Oath as originally intended, Dr. Logan enjoys writing and speaking on behalf of the defenseless, the infirm and the unborn, regardless of their age or stage of development.